Chrome logos side by side.

 Now drag the window to the left or ridge edge of the screen until you see a translucent box.
 Release the window and it will fill that half of the screen.

-Drag the window to the left or ridge side of the screen until a translucent box appears.
+Now drag the window to the left or ridge edge of the screen until you see a translucent box.

 Do the same thing with a different window for the other half of the screen and you’ve got a nice split-screen setup.